 I am a breeder.
-I spend a lifetime learning pedigrees, going over dogs, talking, and learning from those in my breed and those outside it.
+I have spent a lifetime learning pedigrees, going over dogs, talking, and learning from those in my breed and those outside it.
 I raise each litter as if I gave birth to them and spend an equal amount of time finding them loving forever homes.
 I only put puppies on this planet that I think will be the healthiest (mentally and physically) and nicest examples of their breed.
 I support each family who choose one of my puppies and let them know they are now a part of our extended family.
 I am there if one needs to come back.
 I support my breed in rescue and education.
 I share my knowledge and socialize my dogs so that they will be the advertisement for my dedication.
-I don't keep track of the money and time I put into my love of dogs, it would not be a true measure of how I feel.
+The time and money I put into the love of my dogs isn't a true measure of how I feel.
 The price I charge for my puppies is never profit, but investment in the next generation.
 I am not ashamed of who I am...
 I work hard at being a good dog person and encouraging others to be the same.
 I am a breeder and I am proud of it.
 If we don't support each other - we are doomed as a fancy.

 I feel that I'm a Master Breeder, We are a small breeder of Doberman's, all of our dogs are part of our family they live in the house with us.
-Puppies are raised in my livingroom in which is the center of our house hold since 2004 in Texas.
-Before that I showed and raised English Bulldogs from 1990-2002.
-I care deeply for my dogs and always what to do the right thing for them and me.
+Puppies are raised in my livingroom in which is the center of our house hold.
+Before that I showed and raised English Bulldogs from 1990's.
+I care deeply for my dogs and always want to do the right thing for them and me.
 I visit with my vet all of the time we have a great working relationship.
 All of my dogs are health tested and is listed under the health testing page.

 Bloodlines in my home are:

 DEL MONTEGRAPPA DOBERMANNS- Obi-Wan Kenobi De Grande Vinko & Minerva Maya DI Altobello